 Luther offers many opportunities for students to engage in research with faculty in Environmental Studies.
-From history to ecology—to climate science and policy—Luther students gain firsthand experience researching pressing environmental issues.
-Supported by grants from the National Science Foundation, the U.S. Environmental Protection Agency and the Lancey Foundation, dozens of Luther students have spent a summer doing intensive research.
+In areas ranging from history and policy to ecology and climate science, Luther students gain firsthand experience researching pressing environmental issues.
+Supported by grants from the National Science Foundation, the U.S. Environmental Protection Agency and the Margaret A. Cargill Foundation, dozens of Luther students have spent a summer doing intensive research.
 For more information on applying for summer research, contact the program director.

 Luther faculty who research topics related to environmental studies:

 Eric Baack (Biology)

 Jodi Enos-Berlage (Biology)